bozdoz/wp-plugin-leaflet-map/README.md

 * (simple) Install via the WordPress plugins page on your WordPress site: `/wp-admin/plugin-install.php` (search Leaflet)

-* (needlessly complicated) Copy this repo (or download a release of it) into your WordPress plugins directory: `/wp-content/plugins/`
+* (needlessly complicated) Copy this repo (or download a release of it) into your WordPress plugins directory: `/wp-content/plugins/`.
+You might also need to name the directory 'leaflet-map', like so: `git clone https://github.com/bozdoz/wp-plugin-leaflet-map.git leaflet-map`

 Available Shortcodes